keen/keen-react-charts/README.md

 ## Usage

-Use this component to create chart of data from Keen.
-Chart expects a results prop of the response from the query or a raw object.
-All the configurations can be passed by props.
+Use this component to create charts from the data received from the Keen's API.
+Charts expect a results prop of the response from the query or a raw object.
+All the configuration properties could be passed in props.

 ## Example